-At the Dream Center, we can answer many immigration questions you might have, or connect you with a Dream Center Ally on campus. , that’s someone who is taking the lead on a certain specific immigration issues.
+At the Undocumented Community Center, we can answer many immigration questions you might have, or connect you with a Dream Center Ally on campus. , that’s someone who is taking the lead on a certain specific immigration issues.
 Dream Center Allies are available to answer specific questions about an issue or concern you have, or they can help you find the resources you may need to help you navigate that issue.

 Financial Aid for Undocumented Students